-For assessment and management purposes, one discrete stock of albacore tuna is recognised in Southern Atlantic Ocean, when fished within Food and Agriculture Organization of the United Nations - FAO fishing area FAO 41 and 47 - Southern Atlantic Ocean
+For assessment and management purposes, one discrete stock of albacore tuna is recognised in Southern Atlantic Ocean, when fished within Food and Agriculture Organization of the United Nations - FAO fishing area FAO 47 - south-eastern Atlantic Ocean.

 Fishery removals of the stock are considered in the International Commission for the Conservation of Atlantic Tunas - ICCAT stock assessment process and the latest assessment of stock status considers the stock being above the limit reference points, so the stock PASSES Clauses C1.1 and C1.2.